OpenCyphal-Garage/libcyphal/docs/design/readme.md

 /// The pmr and media references must outlive the transport.
 The call does not allocate memory.
 /// Passing more than one media enables homogeneous interface redundancy.
+/// The transport is responsible for servicing the IRunnable of IMedia, the caller need not do that.
 /// To change the node-ID, a new transport has to be created.
 [[nodiscard]] inline
 std::expected<CANTransport, std::variant<ArgumentError>>